QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

        [user@dom0 ~]$ qvm-create --class AppVM --label gray <DisposableVM-Template-Name>

-2. _(optional)_ In the DisposableVM Template, add custom firewall rule sets, Qubes VPN scripts, etc.
+2. _(optional)_ In the DisposableVM Template, add custom firewall rule sets, PedOS VPN scripts, etc.

-    Firewall rules sets and Qubes VPN scripts can be added just like any other VM.
+    Firewall rules sets and PedOS VPN scripts can be added just like any other VM.

 3. Set the DisposableVM Template as template for DisposableVMs: